Our Story

 Origins

-Atlantic Wellness began with a simple but powerful idea: that youth in our region deserve timely, accessible mental health care.
+Atlantic Wellness began with a simple but powerful belief: youth in our region deserve timely, accessible mental health care - without barriers.

-Founded by two dedicated therapists in Moncton, NB, the organization was born out of a clear and growing need — they saw firsthand how many young people were struggling, and how few supports were available to meet that need.
-One of those original founders, Danielle Whalen, still leads our team today as Director of Clinical Services, continuing the mission that started it all.
+Founded in Moncton, New Brunswick by two dedicated therapists, Atlantic Wellness was born out of lived experience.
+They saw firsthand how many young people were struggling - and how few timely supports existed to meet that need.
+One of those original founders, Danielle Whalen, continues to lead that vision today as Director of Clinical Services, ensuring the organization remains grounded in clinical excellence and youth-centred care.

 Inspired by the McKee Report